LulinZhang/MicMacTiePHistoP/README.md

 - `MergeOutSH`: Output Homologue extenion for NB/NT mode of MergeTiePt, Def=-SubPatch
 - `PatchSz`: Patch size of the tiling scheme (since we use the patches resulted from "GetPatchPair", this parameter should be set the same as the PatchSz in command GetPatchPair), Def=[640, 480]
 - `BufferSz`: Buffer zone size around the patch of the tiling scheme (since we use the patches resulted from "GetPatchPair", this parameter should be set the same as the BufferSz in command GetPatchPair), Def=[0,0]
-"""

-!mm3d TestLib MergeTiePt ./Tmp_Patches-CoReg/  HomoXml=SubPatch.xml MergeInSH=-SuperGlue MergeOutSH=-SubPatch PatchSz=[1280,960]
+mm3d TestLib MergeTiePt ./Tmp_Patches-CoReg/  HomoXml=SubPatch.xml MergeInSH=-SuperGlue MergeOutSH=-SubPatch PatchSz=[1280,960]

-"""The resulting tie-points are visualised below:"""
+The resulting tie-points are visualised below:

 import mm3d_utils